mpchadwick/mpchadwick.github.io/_posts/2016-08-08-grafana-influxdb-annotations.md

 As you can see...

 - Grafana will let you send HTML in the "Text" such as a link to the release notes
-- The tags are separated by spaces
+- The tags are separated by commas

 ### Pulling the data into Grafana